-The Post Office building was built in 1931 as part of a massive government building project during the Depression years and is an excellent example of the Neo-classical style endorsed by the Treasury Department’s Supervising Architect’s office as the most fitting for public buildings.
+The Post Office building, located at 300 Stewart Avenue, was built in 1931 as part of a massive government building project during the Depression years and is an excellent example of the Neo-classical style endorsed by the Treasury Department’s Supervising Architect’s office as the most fitting for public buildings.
 The building was the site of the McCarran-Greenspun trials, as well as the Kefauver hearings into organized crime.
 Today the building is home to the National Museum of Organized Crime and Law Enforcement .
+Images courtesy of the National Museum of Organized Crime and Law Enforcement.

 Post Office Nomination Report